MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 8. Repeat steps 3 through 7 for all text on payments that you want to map to accounts for direct posting without application.

-Next time you import a bank statement file or choose the **Apply Automatically** action in the **Payment Reconciliation Journal** window, journal lines for the payments that contain the specified mapping text will contain the mapped accounts in the **Account Type** and **Account No.** fields.
+Next time you import a bank statement file or choose the **Apply Automatically** action on the **Payment Reconciliation Journal** page, journal lines for the payments that contain the specified mapping text will contain the mapped accounts in the **Account Type** and **Account No.** fields.
 The **Match Confidence** field will contain **High - Text-to-Account Mapping**.
 This is on the condition that the automatic application function can only provide a match confidence of **Low** or **Medium**.

 ## <a name="example-text-to-account-mapping-for-fuel-expense"></a>Example: Text-to-Account Mapping for Fuel Expense
-To always post fuel expenses incurred at Shell gas stations to the general ledger account for gasoline (account 8510), fill a line in the **Text-to-Account Mapping** window as follows.
+To always post fuel expenses incurred at Shell gas stations to the general ledger account for gasoline (account 8510), fill a line on the **Text-to-Account Mapping** page as follows.

 | Mapping Text | Debit Acc.
 No. | Credit Acc.
 No. | Bal.
 Source Type | Bal.
 Source No. |
 | --- | --- | --- | --- | --- |